golfiros/pwasio/README.md

 hardware might incur overhead.

 #### RT priority
-Both to zero which gives default thread scheduling.
+Defaults both to zero which gives default thread scheduling.
 Setting the respective fields to > 0 will give the driver and host realtime scheduling, which may be necessary to achieve lower latencies.
 The user must have realtime privileges.
 We use `SCHED_FIFO` scheduling with the given priority.
 For reference, the default PipeWire configuration at the time of writing would use a value of 88 in the "driver" RT priority.
 It has been found that a small nonzero value for host priority can induce instability, so increase it accordingly if necessary.

 ### Change Log